-The victims of asbestos exposure have been paid over $18 billion by asbestos trust funds since 1988
+Victims of asbestos exposure have been paid over $18 billion by asbestos trust funds

-As for each individual asbestos trust fund, the following are the ones which currently have the largest amounts of money awaiting victims of asbestos exposure:
+As for each individual asbestos trust fund, the following are the ones that currently have the largest amounts of money awaiting victims of asbestos exposure:

 - Kaiser Aluminum – $1.2 billion

 - Johns Manville – $2.5 billion